 By Lawrence Flick

 After your car crash suit has been filed, procedures in most courts let the lawyers request information from the other side and outside parties which may be used as evidence in the case.
-This process is called “discovery” and can help your car wreck lawyer properly prepare your case.
+This process is called “discovery” and can help your car or 18 wheeler accident lawyer properly prepare your case.
 It can also help us and the lawyer for the at-fault driver to evaluate the strengths and weaknesses of their case and can be the basis for realistic settlement negotiations.

 Discovery procedures provide a set of tools which lawyers can use to obtain information for your case.
 These include interrogatories, request for production, requests for admissions, depositions and business record subpoenas.
 Each are described in detail below.